ewanc26/pds-backup/README.md

 ## How It Works
 1. **Stop PDS Service**: The script attempts to stop the PDS service on the source machine.
-2. **Create a Backup**: Using `rsync`, the script transfers files from the source directory to the destination directory, organized by a timestamp.
+2. **Create a Backup**: Using `rsync`, the script transfers files from the source directory to the destination directory, organised by a timestamp.
+3. **Clean Up Old Backups**: The script deletes backup directories older than 30 days on the destination machine.
-3. **Restart PDS Service**: After the backup, the script restarts the PDS service.
+4. **Restart PDS Service**: After the backup, the script restarts the PDS service.
-4. **Error Handling**: In case of failure during `rsync`, the script logs an error, restarts the PDS service, and exits.
+5. **Error Handling**: In case of failure during `rsync`, the script logs an error, restarts the PDS service, and exits.

 ## Usage
 1. **Run the Script Manually**: